YueLu0116/Self-Learning/Language/gituse/Git-FAQ.md

 1. use `git branch` to check current branch;
 2. `git push origin dev_luyue:dev_luyue`

-## We talk about push branches above but how about push a new local repository to a remote one?
+## How about push a new local repository to a remote one?

 > [Pushing from local repository to GitHub hosted remote](https://stackoverflow.com/questions/10573957/pushing-from-local-repository-to-github-hosted-remote)